russor/ClockThing/README.md

 # ClockThing
 > An Arduino Alarm Clock for LILYGO LILY Pi ESP32

-ClockThing lets you have a clock that's uses NTP to set the time, and (almost) fetches iCal feeds to handle timezones and when to alarm.
+ClockThing lets you have a clock that uses NTP to set the time, and (almost) fetches iCal feeds to handle timezones and when to alarm.

 Current interim version fetches a custom feed generated from an iCal feed.
 The feed format looks like this: